In the province of Quebec, all the corporations and establishments are separate legal entities that each have their specific rights and obligations.

 In large establishment businesses of 300 employees and more, an organisation chart that indicates the range of the administrative functions of all the departments and services is usually available.

-In this type of establishment businesses, there is always a human resources department but its role may vary from one establishment to another.
+In this type of corporations and establishments businesses, there is always a human resources department but its role may vary from one establishment to another.

 Human resources are usually responsible for recruiting employees, interviewing and selecting them, while department managers can also be responsible for employee interviewing and employee hiring, but only for their own department.